 Yes, we offer a limited number of fellowships and scholarships.
 All admitted students are considered for a fellowship, with early applications considered first.
 No separate application is needed.
 You will find more financial aid information on our Fellowships + Financial Aid page.

-What percentage of students receive fellowships?
+What percentage of students receive fellowships and/or scholarships?

-Fellowships are extremely competitive and the total amounts available are directly influenced by the generous donations of our community.
+Financial awards are extremely competitive and the total amounts available are directly influenced by the generous donations of our community.
 Typically 20% of applicants receive a fellowship and/or scholarship to cover a portion of tuition costs.

-How do I apply for a fellowship?
+How do I apply for a fellowship or scholarship?

 As a newly-admitted student you are automatically considered based on your admission materials.
 No separate application is needed.